 Go on a Gondola

-No trip to Venice is complete with a gondola ride.
+No trip to Venice is complete without a gondola ride.
 These ornate boats are everywhere, with gregarious gondoliers offering to take you out, maneuver you down the canals, and serenade you the whole way.

 Alas, this isn’t a cheap thing to do in Venice!
 Expect to pay around €80 for half an hour during the day and over €100 at night-time.
 Remember, though, you’re paying for an experience that you’ll probably never forget.
 Shed it in that light and a gondola ride seems well worth the cost.